devecchijr/apiPub/README.md

 >/// @apiPub[tag="user"]

 ## Customizing Description and Summary
-apiPub automatically sets the method description (no @apiPub notation) as a summary but you can change.
+apiPub automatically sets the summary as the method description (no @apiPub notation), but you can change.

 >/// @apiPub[summary="*content*"]

-A diferent description also can be set.
+A description also can be set.

 >/// @apiPub[description="*content*"]